Portrait Of Love

-Starring Jean Hughes-Anglade (whom Braquo fans will recognise as the talismanic Eddie Caplan) alongside the unmistakeable Beatrice Dalle, Betty Blue is a tale of intense passion, artistic toil and emotional decline.
-It traverses sun-kissed beach-front chalets, vibrant Parisian back streets, and ancient moonlit French architecture – all whilst exhibiting the titular Betty’s violent struggle with mental illness and lover, Zorg.
+Starring Jean Hughes-Anglade alongside the unmistakable Beatrice Dalle, Betty Blue is a tale of intense passion, artistic toil, and emotional decline.
+It traverses sun-kissed beach-front chalets, vibrant Parisian back streets, and ancient moonlit French architecture – all whilst exhibiting the titular Betty’s violent struggle with mental illness and her lover, Zorg.
 Both Anglade and Dalle turn in compelling performances that rub off upon the many characters they discover upon their travels.
 Friendships, love-triangles, and enemies are all established, creating many comic, erotic, and deeply affecting moments – whilst also proving that a lack of the aforementioned substance is never a concern.
 Beautiful, beguiling, and a joy to discover, Betty Blue should be a top priority to fans of world and romantic cinema.
 Lose yourself in this vision of blue.

 Betty Blue is available on DVD & Blu-ray now courtesy of Second Sight, order your copy here.